Heritability as a

 than that of the birth parents.
 After adoption, the

-children are provided with an "enriched" educational environment.
-Upon
+children are provided with an "enriched" environment.
+Upon testing,

-What does this tell us about the heritability of scores?
+What does this tell us about the heritability of test scores?

-Note that each of the children is exactly
+Each of the children is exactly 20 points higher

-20 points higher than the average of the birth
+than the average of the birth parents: the correlation r (which

 as the adoptive parents.